We are at war.

 But even with help we only seem to set goals that are the easiest to reach.

 Technology is a big factor in allowing us to raise the bar if we choose to do it.
 Artificial Intelligence will someday be ready to aid us in improving our lives, but often that which claims to be artificial thinking is an automation tool with a speedier way to process buzzwords for robotic decision making.
 Some companies are making real inroads in working out the bugs toward true AI.
 Unfortunately, many more are jumping on this “better mousetrap” bandwagon to peddle solutions that only allow us to keep making the same mistakes faster than we were able to do it before.
 The key to recruitment and human resources systems is to look for products that improve the lives of everyone involved.
 Selling or buying an off-the-shelf vanilla package with a one-size-fits-all mentality will be mediocre at best.

 But can we do better?
-Wouldn’t that mean a total paradigm shift away from our current way of thinking?
+Would that mean a total paradigm shift away from our current way of thinking?
 Polishing up our mediocrity only gives us shining mediocrity.
 Not losing is not the same as winning.

 Photo credit: © The Brannock Device Company